LCA4Climate

 Consumer-level food waste has considerable environmental consequences and is related to packaging and its impact on product shelf life.
 This study uses the life cycle assessment methodology to compare food packaging systems with similar or varying shelf life, comparing meat-packaging systems in two distinct comparison categories.

 The first involved packaging systems with the same shelf life and, consequently, the same percentage of food waste related to food produced.
-These packaging systems were easier to compare, as there was no need to include the food waste (which will be compensated in the comparison). the environmental results followed the usual eco-design criteria and showed that the best packaging is the simplest, with the lowest packaging-to-food ratio.
+These packaging systems were easier to compare, as there was no need to include the food waste (which will be compensated in the comparison).
+The environmental results followed the usual eco-design criteria and showed that the best packaging is the simplest, with the lowest packaging-to-food ratio.

 In contrast, the second comparison category, which compared packaging systems with different shelf lives leading to varying percentages of food waste, was led by the product’s impact instead of the product’s packaging.